vitusventure/5thSRD/docs/adventuring/equipment/equipment_packs.md

-description: A list of prebuilt equipment packs for characters from the 5e SRD (System Reference Document).
+description: A list of prebuilt equipment packs for characters from the 5th Edition (5e) SRD (System Reference Document).

 # Equipment packs
 The starting equipment you get from your class includes a collection of useful adventuring gear, put together in a pack.
 The contents of these packs are listed here.
 If you are buying your starting equipment, you can purchase a pack for the price shown, which might be cheaper than buying the items individually.